timsutton/osx-vm-templates/README.md

 ## Supported guest OS versions

 Currently the prepare script supports Lion and Mountain Lion.
-Support for Mavericks should be trivial to add, but will not be added prior to its public release due to NDA restrictions.
+Support for Mavericks will be added when it is publicly available.

 ## VirtualBox support